Kenan-Biren/OSRS_Investment_Project/README.md

 <img width="1015" alt="osrs_website_graph_example" src="https://user-images.githubusercontent.com/113870646/190941568-e57652c0-7e09-4368-b05e-e4f4f0d04b37.png">

-The historical data is in graph form, so the extraction script download the graph's source code and parses it for data.
+The historical data is in graph form, so the extraction script downloads the graph's source code and parses it for data.